bouncer-app/bouncer/README.md

 ------------

-If you use flask, checkout: [flask-bouncer](https://github.com/jtushman/flask-bouncer).
+If you use flask, I am currently working on a flask extension -- follow its progess here: [flask-bouncer](https://github.com/jtushman/flask-bouncer).
-In my opinion this is where it gets good!

 ## Questions / Issues